 - you car will become a credit card.
 At the same time that companies equip cars with cell capability to turn the vehicle into a Wi-Fi hotspot, they’ll also put a SIM card and technology in place that will let the car do an automatic credit card transaction.
 Apple put Apple Pay into a mobile device, and as the car becomes a phone, it will become an Apple Pay device too!
 You’ll pay at the drive-through simply by putting your thumbprint on the dash.

 - driver education will change.
 It will move from “how do I drive a car” to “how do I use a car?”
 Why?
-Consider a University of Iowa study : 65% of drivers didn’t know how to use adaptive cruise control, and many didn’t event know what it was!
+Consider a University of Iowa study: 65% of drivers didn’t know how to use adaptive cruise control, and many didn’t even know what it was!
 Expect befuddlement and bewilderment as cars become computers on wheels.

 - the purpose of a car will fragment.
-Cars today are designed to get you from point-A to point-B. In the future, specific cars will be designed for a specific purpose, with the result that the very concept of a car is going to fragment.
-There will be cars for long distance vs those built for a short commute; those built for peloton travel (i.e. interlinking with other cars in a pack) vs. those which are engineered to excel at navigation for narrow city streets.
-There will be cars which will be decked out as a home office for a self-driving commute, and others which will be tricked up to be rolling bedrooms on wheels for tourists.
+Cars today are designed to get you from point-A to point B. In the future, specific cars will be designed for a specific purpose, with the result that the very concept of a car is going to fragment.
+There will be cars for long-distance vs those built for a short commute; those built for peloton travel (i.e. interlinking with other cars in a pack) vs. those which are engineered to excel at navigation for narrow city streets.
+There will be cars that will be decked out as a home office for a self-driving commute, and others that will be tricked up to be rolling bedrooms on wheels for tourists.
 We’ll see lots of new types of cars, with different cost implications the result!

 - self-driving cars might obliterate pizza delivery jobs and other activities.
 Your car will simply go out and get pizza when you tell it too.
 In this way, your car will evolve to become a personal-concierge-robot, undertaking various activities at your command.
 Car-as-a-service concepts will unfold.